[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 /blog-write How to create and use skills in Claude Code

-"How to Create and Use Skills in Claude Code" is substituted for $ARGUMENTS.
+The text "How to create and use skills in Claude Code" is substituted into $ARGUMENTS.

 Claude Code has a built-in skill called skill-creator.
-This skill creates skills.
+It creates skills for you.

-/skill-creator blog-write: Create a skill to write developer blog posts
+/skill-creator blog-write: Create a skill for writing developer blog posts

-Claude will listen to your skill description and automatically create the skill.md file for you.
-This is fast when you're not sure how to structure your prompts.
+Claude will read your skill description and automatically create the skill.md file.
+This is faster when you're not sure how to structure the prompt.

 user-invocable: true